 While unpaid leaves can cause financial stress, employees have rights under the ESA to take job-protected leaves for certain reasons, and employers have a responsibility to comply with the laws.

-Types of Leave of Absence in Ontario
+What are the Types of Leave of Absence available in Ontario?

 The ESA protects an employee’s job when they take leave for certain reasons.
 Some leaves are a few days, while others can extend for many weeks.
 Let’s look at the key categories of leave of absence in Ontario.